Skip to main content

 Discourse

 The value of governance lies in grasping the guiding thread and holding fast to the essentials — not in sharp and prying scrutiny, not in burdensome and exacting decrees.
-If governance becomes exacting and burdensome, not only will water too clear fail to sustain fish, but moreover, whatever those above favor, those below will pursue to excess — breeding customs of harshness, calculation, and deceit.
+When governance becomes exacting and burdensome, not only will water too clear fail to sustain fish, but moreover, whatever those above favor, those below will pursue to excess — breeding customs of harshness, calculation, and deceit.

-And consider the principle of all things in this world: they cycle in alternation.
+Consider the principle of all things in this world: they cycle in alternation.
 When one pushes discernment to its extreme, it reverses into confusion.
 Take the analogy of a person with good eyesight, which we call "keen sight."
 If they strain to gaze at something extremely distant, exhausting their power of vision, they end up seeing flowers in empty space.
 They would have been better off as someone with less keen sight, who simply sees blue sky and bright sun.

-Therefore in all matters, it is always better to hold something in reserve and not exhaust things completely.
+Therefore in all matters, it is better to hold something in reserve and not exhaust things completely.
 Yet holding in reserve merely slows the exhaustion — in the end, exhaustion still comes.
 One must transcend the alternating cycles of light and darkness, fortune and misfortune, right and wrong, good and evil — step entirely outside the loop — before one can find a true resting place.
 Otherwise, day after day one is lost in the turning wheel, coming and going: what one took for upright reverts to the strange, what one took for good reverts to the monstrous.
 Where then will one find direction?